ammar-homaida-statistics/easystatisticsacademy/foundations/why-statistical-literacy-matters/index.md

     <p>
-      The next lesson brings all foundational ideas together, presenting a big-picture model of how statistical reasoning works.
+      The next lesson brings all foundational ideas together, showing how statistical reasoning forms a coherent framework.
     </p>

     <a class="btn btn-primary" href="/foundations/how-all-of-this-fits-together/">